NFDiJee/axis-stream-tools/README.md

-# Axis Stream Tools — Community Edition
+# Axis Stream Tools

-**Free ACAP for Axis cameras: Live Streaming**
+**ACAP for Axis cameras: YouTube Live Streaming**

-Axis Stream Tools CE turns any Axis network camera into a YouTube Live streaming device.
+Axis Stream Tools turns any Axis network camera into a YouTube Live streaming device.
 The app runs directly on the camera as an ACAP (Axis Camera Application Platform) — no PC, no server, no additional hardware required.